Axcol3/javaOOP/README.md

-#Examples of task from OOP JAVA
+# Examples of tasks from OOP JAVA